kanehekili/VideoCut/README.md

 29.09.2019
 * Changed remux5: Fine tuning for exact cut.
 Works now for webm, VC1/mkv and the standard mpeg sources (mp2 and mp4)
 * Next steps: Select audio streams -  support ffmpeg cmd for transcoding/remuxing into other formats.
 Joining files

+19.12.2019
+* Added multi audio tracks.
+Support for vc1,vp8 and vp9 codecs.
+Handles AOMediaVideo (av1) on fast cut, but not on transcode.
+* Finalized cutting mpeg2 and h246 codecs.